The Development of Autonomous Generative AI Agents

 • This isn't just about cutting costs; it's about making customers actually happy.

 Then there's cybersecurity.
 With the shortage of skilled workers in this field, ai agents could be a lifesaver.
-They can autonomously detect attacks, generate reports, and even help developers fix vulnerabilities in new code, as mentioned earlier.
+They can autonomously detect attacks, generate reports, and even help developers fix vulnerabilities in new code.

 And get this: these agents could reduce the workload on human experts by up to 90%, according to that Deloitte report we looked at before.